Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle

 The signal event selection criteria are: \begin{enumerate} \item $E^j_T > 20$ GeV; $|\eta_j|, |\eta_l| < 2.5$. \item Lepton-lepton separation $\Delta R_{ll} > 0.2$; lepton-jet separation $\Delta R_{lj} > 0.4$, where $\Delta R = \sqrt{\Delta \eta^2 + \Delta \phi^2}$. \item For leptons in decreasing order of hardness, $p_T \ge 30, 30, 15$ GeV; \item Missing transverse energy $MET > 100$ GeV; \item $E_T^{hadron}/E_T^{lepton} \leq 0.1$ within a cone of $\Delta R \leq 0.2$ around each electron; $\Sigma E_T^{hadron} \leq 1.8$ GeV within a similar cone around each muon. \item The electron and muon detection efficiencies are taken as 85\% - 95\% (following DELPHES). \end{enumerate}

-As mentioned earlier, the background for SS3L from the Standard Model is negligibly small.
+The background for SS3L from the Standard Model is negligibly small.
 It has been computed using \texttt{ALPGEN}\cite{Mangano:2002ea} with similar cuts mentioned above\cite{Mukhopadhyaya:2010qf}.
-The standard model cross-section for SS3L events is $2.5 \times 10^{-3}$ fb, to which $t \bar{t}W$ contributes the most.
-However, some contribution to the background may come from standard model processes with (a) lepton charge misidentification, and (b) jets faking as leptons.
+The standard model cross-section for SS3L events is $\lsim 2.5 \times 10^{-3}$ fb, to which $t \bar{t}W$ contributes the most.
+However, some background may come from standard model processes with (a) lepton charge misidentification, and (b) jets faking as leptons.
 Imposing the $MET$ cut of 100 GeV, which generically reduces standard model contributions, the total background to SS3L is indeed negligible.
-Note that, for the kind of LSP masses considered, one can in principle raise the MET cut even higher without really affecting the signal, and thus the worry about backgrounds can be even less.
+Note that, for the kind of LSP masses considered, one can in principle raise the MET cut even higher without really affecting the signal, and thus the backgrounds can threaten us even less.